 “I’m honored to receive the endorsement of the group,” Mele said, “I like to think it’s because I showed a commitment to the principles of Democratic Socialism and because I am campaigning on issues that are important for the wellbeing of society and the working class.”

 Mele’s campaign focuses on a defense of direct democracy via citizen’s referendums, something that he notes representatives in Augusta have been reluctant to respect in recent years.
 According to his campaign blog, Maine state government “has moved away from respecting democracy and the will of the voters, and it has moved toward a paternalism that indicates a disregard for the wants and needs of Maine voters.”

 Mele is an ardent supporter of social policies that empower the working class, including single-payer healthcare, increasing the minimum wage, and reducing the cost of post-secondary education.
 He supports the current referendum campaign to provide Mainers with universal homecare coverage.

-Mele is currently seeking qualifying contributions as a Maine clean elections candidate, and will not be accepting any campaign money from corporations, lobbyists or PACs.
+Mele is a Maine clean elections candidate, and will not be accepting any campaign money from corporations, lobbyists or PACs.